watbulb/FireHawk/Home.md

 ## Installing
 In normal circumstances, you can just power on your Pi and cross your fingers.
 For indication purposes, your Pi will indicate the install has either succeeded or failed by controlling the on board PWR and ACT LED's.
 When the entire install process has finished successfully both the PWR and ACT LED's will flash in a strobe pattern.
 If an error has occurred, the PWR LED will stay solid.
 Once the install has been completed successfully you should be able to access the nodejs web server on your favorite browser by clicking this link [firepick:8080](firepick:8080) .
 If you think a error has occurred, please continue to [Troubleshooting](https://github.com/daytonpid/FireHawk/wiki#troubleshooting) below.

-_If your Pi has indicated install completion and you can't access the nodejs serve, this could be why:_
+_**Note:** If your Pi has indicated install completion and you can't access the nodejs serve, this could be why:_

 Your Pi is not using your router as the default DNS, resulting in your computer not being able to recognize the hostname of the Pi.
 Please try using `your-pi's-ip:8080`.